drew-k/genty/README.md

 pip install youtube_dl
 ```

-Place your token in an environment variable (.env) with the following syntax
+Place your token in an environment variable (.env) with the following syntax:

 ```text
 TOKEN=[your token here]